 - It discourages employee input.

-As you can imagine, this is regarded as a heavy-handed approach and generally disliked by most employees.
+As you can imagine, this is regarded as a heavy-handed approach and is generally disliked by most employees.
 Naturally, as the least democratic leadership style, it’s usually found in organizations where the leader is the most knowledgeable.

 So perhaps we could conclude that an Autocratic leadership style is rarely the most effective leadership style.
 Whilst it sounds negative, and has been applied for the wrong reasons before – it does have some benefits like providing direction, offering structure, and relieving pressure from employees.
 Some famous examples of Authoritarian leaders include Bill Gates, Martha Stewart, and Donald Trump.

-Coach-Style Sales Leaders
+Coach-Style Sales Leaders (Situational Leadership)

 If this sounds like you, did you grow up playing sports?